RedstoneGithub/secure-app/README.md

 | User  | Yes    | Yes*     | Yes   | No       | No           |
 | Guest | No     | No       | No    | No       | No           |

 \* Users can download documents they own or are shared with them as editor.
+Editors can also upload a new version of a document shared with them (the replacement must keep the original file extension); viewers cannot.

 ## Security Controls Summary